RaymondWSJ/CutMyGrass/README.md

 This is a web app by Python and Javascript
 The function is to set up the target and to achieve it

+I prefer to make it more like a game and the price is the one you set up by yourself

 The current idea is
 1.Use tomato clock to check the goal
 2.Can easily get the product information from different website, without typing it by yourself